 This system is a great beginner solar power project because it’s cheap, you learn a lot, and it can be used as is or expanded in countless ways.

 How to Mount and Use This Solar Power System

 1. Mount the solar panel at the best tilt angle for your location.
-You can use our solar panel angle calculator to find yours and mount it wherever you want — on the ground, on your roof, on a wall.
+You can use our solar panel angle calculator (or browse our list of the best solar panel angles by zip code) to find yours and mount it wherever you want — on the ground, on your roof, on a wall.
 One option is to use our simple DIY solar panel stand.